ssrishabh96/Coding-Challenges-2K19/README.md

 3. Prime numbers using Divison method & Sieve of Eratosthenes method
 4. Finding Factors of a number
 5. Prime factorization of a number
+6. Euclid's algorithm to find the Greatest Common Divisor (GCD) of two numbers